Broad Statement:

 Port Authority of South Carolina

-Residencies and Mentorships
+Residencies

-Artist in Residence, artrepreneur.com Summer 2023
+Artist in Residence, artrepreneur.com 2023

 The Arctic Circle Residency.
-Svalbard, Norway 2022
+Norway 2022

-CRISIS Residency Project, founder www.crisisresidency.org 2020-present
+CRISIS Residency Project, founder www.crisisresidency.org 2020-2021

 Review by Michael Neumeister.
 Curator, Columbia Museum of Art.
 2022